Research on Old Sarum

 For the medieval phases, a valuable survey of what is known of the castle was published in The History of the King's Works, and reconstruction drawings of the courtyard house have been undertaken for English Heritage.

-The architecture of the late 11th-century cathedral has been the subject of an important article by Richard Gem in 1990, though our grasp of the overall dispositions of the 12th-century cathedral remains rudimentary, and is compromised by the ambivalent archaeology of the east end.
+The architecture of the late 11th-century cathedral has been the subject of an important article by Richard Gem in 1990.
+However, our grasp of the overall dispositions of the 12th-century cathedral remains rudimentary, and is compromised by the ambivalent archaeology of the east end.

 Most work on the 12th-century cathedral has therefore concentrated on its architectural sculpture, and a cluster of informative articles has been published since 1970.
-The 2012 publication of a catalogue of the Old Sarum stonework at the Salisbury and South Wiltshire Museum is a significant addition.
+The 2012 publication of a catalogue of the Old Sarum stonework at the Salisbury Museum is a significant addition.

 Historically, much research was done in the 19th century on the history and liturgy of Old Sarum Cathedral, and more recently on the establishment of a prebendal system, the identity of cathedral personnel, the Old Sarum scriptorium, and the constitution of the cathedral.
 A much-needed new edition of the Sarum customaries is to be published online soon under the supervision of John Harper.